Kituwa: Historic Cherokee

 Archaeologists believe the people of the smaller chiefdoms were eventually absorbed by the developing, larger Catawba and Cherokee tribes of this region.
 These have been documented since the historic period.

 Cherokee public architecture took the form of building townhouses, also known as council houses, on top of the platform mounds.
 Where no mound existed, they built the townhouse at a central plaza in the town.
 It was the place for community gathering and creation of consensus for communal decisionmaking.

 At the time of European encounter, the Cherokee regularly burned the vegetation on the mound for agricultural use.
 It may also have been part of ritual to preserve the mound, to keep it visible and free of trees.
 Burning underbrush was part of sustainable farming practices.

 After European Americans forced the removal of the Cherokee Nation in the 1830s from the Southeast, they took over their lands.
-At Kituwa, they repeatedly plowed the mound and village area for corn cultivation.
+At Kituwah, they repeatedly plowed the mound and village area for corn cultivation.
 The mound is still visible although much shorter than it would have been during the Cherokee time.
 By the end of the period of European-American ownership, the mound was within the boundaries of a private property called Ferguson's Field.

-In the 21st century, the remaining Kituwa mound is 170 ft in diameter and five feet tall, although archeologists know that it was once taller.
+In the 21st century, the remaining Kituwah mound is 170 ft in diameter and five feet tall, although archeologists know that it was once taller.
 According to Cherokee oral tradition, they had built a townhouse structure on top that housed their sacred flame, which was to be kept burning at all times.